 - Do you drink when you feel depressed, hoping it will make you feel better? - Do you need alcohol to feel sexy or to flirt? - Do you regularly use alcohol to relieve menstrual cramps?
 To help you sleep?
 To calm your nerves or handle stress? - Do you sometimes feel uncomfortable if alcohol is not available? - Do you sometimes feel guilty about your drinking or worry that your friends/family know how much you drink? - Do you sometimes forget what happened after a night of drinking? - Do you do things when you're drinking that you normally wouldn't do? - Do you feel depressed or irritable after drinking a lot? - Do you become defensive when someone mentions your drinking? - Do you avoid eating on a day when you are going out drinking? - Do you sometimes miss classes or appointments because of drinking or hangovers? - Do you feel social only when you drink?

-If you have answered YES or SOMETIMES to several of these questions, you should contact the drug and alcohol counselor for further information by calling the Health Center at 610-526-7360.
+If you have answered YES or SOMETIMES to several of these questions, you should contact the Health Center at 610-526-7360.

 SEXUAL ASSAULT COUNSELING AND CARE